ngiamdw/Login_App_React_SpringBoot_JWT/README.md

 # Login_App_React_SpringBoot_JWT

-Simple application for log in, logout, display in 2 languages(internalization using React library i18next) JWT-based user authentication
+This application provides a simple user authentication system using JWT (JSON Web Tokens).
+It supports login, logout, and displays content in two languages using the React library i18next for internalization.

 #Setting up applications